goncalo-oliveira/channels/README.md

     in[/Data In/] --> Adapter --> out[/Data Out/]
 ```

-An adapter is expected to *forward* data to next component in the pipeline, although that is not mandatory.
-However, if the adapter doesn't forward any data, the pipeline is interrupted and no other components will be executed.
+An adapter is expected to *forward* data to next component in the pipeline, although that is not a requirement.
+If an adapter doesn't forward any data, the pipeline is interrupted and no other components will be executed.

 ### Implementing an Adapter

-Unless you have very specific needs, you should inherit your adapter from the `ChannelAdapter<T>` abstract class and not implementing the `IChannelAdapter` interface directly.
-This is because the base class does a few things for us that, if implementing the interface directly, won't be available.
-That includes
+Unless you have very specific needs, you should inherit your adapter from the `ChannelAdapter<T>` abstract class instead of implementing the `IChannelAdapter` interface directly.

-- Type checking
-- Type mutation

-Type checking is essentially making sure the type of the data is intended for an adapter.
-If it's not, data is automatically forwarded to the next middleware component in the pipeline.

-Type mutation is the capacity to change the data type, if compatible with the expected data of the adapter.
-The base class already deals with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but it also provides an opportunity to override/extend this behaviour.

 Since version 0.3 we also need to indicate whether the adapter is meant for the input or/and the output pipelines.
 We do that by adding the interfaces `IInputChannelAdapter` or/and `IOutputChannelAdapter` respectively.

-Here's an example of how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
+Here's an example on how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
 This adapter can only be added to the input pipeline.

 ```csharp
 public class MyChannelAdapter : ChannelAdapter<IByteBuffer>, IInputChannelAdapter